Yasuhide Nakayama

-Yasuhide Nakayama (中山 泰秀, Nakayama Yasuhide) is a former Japanese politician who served as the Senior Vice Minister of Defense of Japan.
+Yasuhide Nakayama (中山 泰秀, Nakayama Yasuhide) is a Japanese politician who served as the Senior Vice Minister of Defense of Japan.
 A member of the Liberal Democratic Party (LDP), he was elected in December 2012 as a member of the House of Representatives of Japan and re-elected in the December 2015 and 2017 elections.
 After the snap elections in October 2017, Nakayama was appointed the Chairman of the Foreign Affairs Committee.
-He lost his seat in the House in the 2021 Japanese general election.

 Early life and education

 Born in Osaka, Japan, Yasuhide Nakayama worked for advertising agency Dentsu on high-profile issues after obtaining a law degree from Seijo University.
 During high school, he studied abroad for three years in France.
 He obtained a master's degree from Waseda University in March 2010.

 He is a member of the Nakayama political dynasty of Japan, which includes the following members: